manifest-network/mfx-migrator/README.md

 - `--keyring-backend string` - The keyring backend to use.
 Default is `test`.
 - `--node-address` - The RPC endpoint of the MANIFEST chain.
 Default is `http://localhost:26657`.
 - `--uuid string` - The UUID of the work item to migrate.
 Default is an empty string.
+- `--binary` - The name of the chain binary used to perform the migration.
+The binary must be in `$PATH`.
+Default is `manifestd`

 This command triggers a token transaction on the MANIFEST chain and updates the work item status in the remote database.